miniql/miniql/README.md

 # Aims

 - To be tiny, yet flexible.
+- To easily create queries.
-- To easily create queries and implement the backend.
+- To easily implement the backend.
-- To have a single query / update point where auth can be implemented.
+- To have a single query end point where auth can be implemented.
 - To avoid having many separate REST APIs.
 - To be able to retreive aggregate and optimized data to the front end.
 - To be able to easily explore your data.
-- To not imposed unececssary structure or rules on your data!
+- To not impose unecessary structure or rules on your data!
 - Make the most of the backend capabilities (eg search and filtering capability in MongoDB).

 # Features